Running blisters can be a bane of existence for any runner and are the most common cause of foot pain when running.

 - Moleskin is often reported as magical stuff for blister-prone areas.
 It’s a thick bandage made from flannel that provides a cushion between your foot and shoe. (personally I didn’t have much luck with it)

-- Avoid using regular old Band Aids, as they don’t provide the same protection and tend to come off easily.
+- Avoid using a regular old Band Aid, as they don’t provide the same protection and tend to come off easily.

 By now you also know I’m a huge fan of taping for all kinds of things, but physio tape can also work for blisters.
 This Rock Tape Blister Kit I think is a great option.
-Mostly I think it doesn’t hurt quite so much as pulling off duct tape.
+It’s more like nylon so it rolls easily over the foot and will come off more easily later.

 Socks are such a crucial part of the blister prevention equation, they get their own section.
 In fact, I consider them to be my most important piece of running gear.
 The wrong sock can make or break your run.